Windsor Castle, Stonehenge & Bath

 - Hotel Pick-up & Drop-off

-On select mornings a must-see colourful display of typical British pomp and pageantry takes place here at the Changing the Guard ceremony.
+On select mornings a must-see colourful display of typical British pomp and pageantry takes place here at the Changing of the Guard ceremony.

-Inside the State Apartments, you will have the chance to explore the same rooms used today by The Queen and members of the Royal Family.
+Inside the State Apartments, you will have the chance to explore the same rooms used today by The King and members of the Royal Family.
 The rooms here were intended to rival the Palace of Versailles in France, and paintings by renowned artists such as Rembrandt and Rubens adorn the walls.

 Visit the historic city of Bath, where the ancient meets the modern world.
 Here, you can visit the world-famous Roman Baths or enjoy time to explore the city at your own pace - the choice is yours!